palewire/first-visual-story/tutorial/framework.md

 ## Install our system

-The Times’ baker framework — like most of its peers’ — is developed using the Node.js JavaScript programming language.
+The Times’ baker framework — like most of its peers — is developed using the Node.js JavaScript programming language.

 Now that you have the fundamentals cloned to your computer, installing the underlying dependencies necessary to develop a page requires that you use Node.js’s package manager `npm`.